 Before you consider deeper cuts, you'll want to see if either government assistance or a part-time job could help.

-reduction in your hours might make you eligible for a partial unemployment benefit.
+A reduction in your hours might make you eligible for a partial unemployment benefit.
 Check with your unemployment office.
 Also, find out about food stamps.

 Don't be afraid to take on part-time work.
 It might take a bit of schedule juggling, but it's not like you're not used to working more hours.
 And, having an extra source of income could be really helpful if the cutbacks aren't temporary.

 I hope the reduction in hours will be temporary, and you'll find making up the shortfall will be easy.
 But, don't go in with that assumption.
 The economy looks dicey and you'd be wise to be prepared for the longer haul.

 For more than 35 years, Gary Foreman has worked to help people get the most for their money.
 Prior to founding The Dollar Stretcher.com, he was a financial planner and purchasing manager.
 Gary began The Dollar Stretcher website and newsletters in April 1996.
 Today the website features more than 6,000 articles on different ways to live better for less.
 Gary has been interviewed by The Wall Street Journal, The Nightly Business Report, USA Today, Reader's Digest and other newspapers and magazines.
 Gary answers a question about a budgeting or saving issue from a CreditCards.com reader each week.
 Send your question to The New Frugal You.

 Published: November 29, 2012